carpentries/workshop-template/files/collaborative_document.md

 To get help, type `/help` in the chat window.

 You can ask questions in the document or chat window and helpers will try to help you.
 Please note it is not necessary to monitor the chat - the helpers will make sure that relevant questions are addressed in a plenary way.
+(NB: Off-topic questions will still be answered in the chat)

 ## 🖥 Workshop website